Edit

 • utf8BOM

-When you create a script file using a text editor, ensure that the editor is configured to save the file with a BOM.
-Consult the documentation for your text editor for instructions on how to save files with a BOM.
+When you create a script file using a text editor, configure the editor to save the file with a BOM.
+Consult your editor's documentation for instructions on how to save files with a BOM.